 A Rare Find in the Depths of Lake Huron

-A year later, in August of 2015, Erik Denson, a NASA engineer from the Kennedy Space Center, and six other underwater explorers made history by conducting a five-day archeological survey of a Bell P-39Q Airacobra that had been discovered in Lake Huron.
+A year later, in August of 2015, Erik Denson, a NASA engineer from the Kennedy Space Center, and six other underwater explorers made history by conducting a five-day archeological survey of the Bell P-39Q Airacobra that had been discovered in Lake Huron.

 The Great Lakes Was an Advanced Training Ground For The Famous Red Tail Squadron

-On February 8th of 1944 class SE-44-B graduated from advanced single-engine pilot training at Tuskegee Army Air Field in Alabama.
+On February 8th of 1944, class SE-44-B graduated from advanced single-engine pilot training at Tuskegee Army Air Field in Alabama.
 A total of 20 Tuskegee Airmen fighter pilots graduated at the field that day.
-One of the newly minted pilots, 22 year old Frank Moody, received his wings and was soon ordered to Michigan for advanced training.
+One of the newly minted pilots, 22-year-old Frank Moody, received his wings and was soon ordered to Michigan for advanced training.

 Michigan was a choice location for advanced training for both Army Air Corps and Tuskegee pilot training.
-The weather, terrain and geographical conditions similar to those that pilots might encounter in central and northern Europe.
-There are numerous stories that the sacred white rock north of Lexington and little Charity Island in Saginaw Bay were both used for target practice.
+The weather, terrain, and geographical conditions similar to those that pilots might encounter in central and northern Europe.
+There are numerous stories that the sacred white rock north of Lexington and Little Charity Island in Saginaw Bay were both used for target practice.